flexa-script/flexa-script.github.io/docs/faq-and-common-issues.md

 ## Frequently Asked Questions (FAQ)

 ### 1. **How do I install Flexa?**
    Flexa can be installed by downloading the interpreter from the [official repository](https://github.com/flexa-script/interpreter).
-Follow the installation instructions provided in the repository's README file.
+Then unzip downloaded file in your root directory.

 ### 2. **How do I run a Flexa program?**
    Use the Flexa compiler to run your program: